 However, the peak in carbohydrate oxidation and the trough in lipid oxidation appear sharper and more rapidly in the simulated data than experimentally.
 This may be as a result of the fact that only the liver is simulated, rather than the body as a whole.
 Due to the role of liver in the storage of glucose, and the large quantities of blood that pass through the organ, hepatocytes would be expected to react particularly quickly to changes in plasma insulin and glucagon levels.
 When considering the body as a whole, less responsive organs would slow this effect.

-Figure 3: Comparison of the simulated (a) plasma glucose and (b) fatty acid concentration after intake of a mixed meal with data measured experimentally by Daly et al. [29].
+Fig 3.
+Comparison of the simulated (a) plasma glucose and (b) fatty acid concentration after intake of a mixed meal with data measured experimentally by Daly et al. [29].

-Figure 4: The rates of oxidation of (a,b) glucose and (c,d) fatty acids and when (a,c) measured experimentally in the body as a whole by Daly et al. [29] and (b,d) simulated in liver alone after intake of a mixed meal as discussed in the text.
+Fig 4.
+The rates of oxidation of (a,b) glucose and (c,d) fatty acids and when (a,c) measured experimentally in the body as a whole by Daly et al. [29] and (b,d) simulated in liver alone after intake of a mixed meal as discussed in the text.

 Comparison of energy production in metabolically healthy and diabetic individuals